 - Anger management

 - Cannabis use

 - Obsessive-compulsive tendencies

 - Suspected abuse of a child

 - LGBTQ sensitive counseling

 Mental health care often has a past and a future element.
 Clients often work through past trauma and pain, but they also often work toward a future.
 Therapy is often the place where people can clarify their hopes and dreams and build a life they want—both in their personal and professional lives.
 Mental health care is often an empowering journey of self-discovery.

 Setting Up an Appointment for Life Coaching, Counseling, or Therapy at Thriveworks Wilmington

 If you want to meet with a mental health care professional, the life coaches, therapists, and counselors at Thriveworks Wilmington are ready to meet with you.
 When you call our office to make an appointment, a scheduling specialist (that is, a real person—not a voicemail) will answer and help you find an appointment.
 New clients often have their first sessions within 24 hours of their first call.
-Weekend and evening appointments are offered, and we accept many different insurance plans.
+Weekend and evening appointments are offered, we accept many different insurance plans, and we offer online counseling services.
 Call today.

 Our Clients Get More